-Before starting, check the liquid level gauge on the tank to ensure that there is sufficient room in the tank for the load.
+- 1. Before starting, check the liquid level gauge on the tank to ensure that there is sufficient room in the tank for the load.
 If the liquid level gauge is not working or you doubt the reading, you will have to use the rotating indicator knob on the end of the storage vessel.

-WARNING: NEVER FILL THE TANK IN EXCESS OF 85% CAPACITY

-- Ensure that emergency brakes are applied on the transport vehicle.
+WARNING: NEVER FILL THE TANK IN EXCESS OF 85% CAPACITY. - 2 Ensure that emergency brakes are applied on the transport vehicle.
 Block the wheels with chock blocks.
 Blocking the wheels on the TDU at the site will ensure the unit is not moved before the transfer procedure is complete.
-Take note of the general wind direction.
-Always work upwind from fittings and lines.
-This is of particular importance when opening bleeder valves and lines. - Director varives and nines.

-4. The wearing of personal protective equipment including Full-Face Respirator and Anhydrous Ammonia approved gloves are essential.
+3 Take note of the general wind direction.
+Always work upwind from tittings and lines.
+This is of particular importance when opening bleeder valves and lines. - Dieceder varves and ranes.
+4. The vesaring of personal protective equipment including Full-Face Respirator and Anhydrous Ammonia approved gloves are essential.
 Also, a one-piece ammonia approved suit is mandatory during transfer.
 Ensure that a water bottle is carried at all times.
-Contact with Anhydrous Ammonia can, and has, led to very serious injury and even death!

-5. All new site employees must receive a thorough orientation of the site and facilities before working with Anhydrous Ammonia on the site.
+Contact with Anhydrous Ammonia can, and has, led to very acticus injury and even death 5.
+All new site employees must receive a theorough orientation of the site and facilities before working with Anhydrous Ammonia on the site.
 6. Always check to be sure that all valves on all equipment are closed when leaving facilities unattended.
-This will reduce the odds of a release occuring. - Procedure - Before removing the protective caps from the lines, check the valves on the system to ensure that they are fully closed.
-Open bleeder valves to ensure that all pressure has been released.

-WARNING: ALWAYS STAND UPWIND WHEN OPENING THE BLEEDERS.
+This will reduce the odds of a release occuring. - Procedure

+- Before removing the protective caps from the lines, check the valves on the system to ensure that they are fully closed.
+Open bleeder valves to ensure that all pressure has been released. - WARNING: ALWAYS STAND UPWIND WHEN OPENING THE BLEEDERS.

-When removing the caps, remove them SLOWLY.
+2. When removing the caps, remove them SLOWLY.
 WARNING: IF THE PRESSURE IS NOT RELIEVED, RE-TIGHTEN THE CAP AND THE VALVE.
 OPEN THE BLEEDERS AND LET THE PRESSURE BLEED OFF.

 PRESSURE BLEED OFF.
 3. After removing the protective caps, connect the liquid hose to the Liquid-fill valve on the delivery unit.

-4. Tighten the connection.
-If the fittings do not thread easily, or have been damaged, have the fittings repaired.
+4. Tophien the connection.
+If the fittings do not thread easily or have been damaged, have the fittings repaired.
 WARNING: DO NOT FORCE THE FITTINGS, USE A RUBBER HAMMER OR SPECIAL DESIGNED WRENCH ONLY.

-5. Connect the vapour hose to the vapour valve on the delivery unit and / or pump unit.

-6. Tighten the connection and make sure all bleeder valves are in the closed position on all hoses and lines.

-7. First open the vapour valve on the pump unit and storage tank fully.
+5. Connect the vapour hose to the vapour valve on the delivery unit and / or pump unit 6.
+Tophien the connection and make sure all bleeder valves are in the closed position on all hoses and lines.
+7. First open the vapour valve on the pump unit and storage tank killy.
 WARNING: ALL VALVES MUST BE OPENED BY THE FOLLOWING PROPER SEQUENCE.
-OPEN THE VALVES SLOWLY TO PREVENT PRESSURE SURGES IN THE SYSTEM WHICH COULD ACTIVATE THE EXCESS FLOW VALVE, BREAKING FITTINGS OR RUPTILINING HOSES.
+OPEN THE VALVES SLOWLY TO PREVENT DESIGNED IN DESIGNED THE SYSTEM WHICH COLLD A CITIVATE THE EXCESS FLOW VALVE.
+BREAKING ETTINGS OB PRESSURE SURGES IN THE SYSTEM WHICH COULD ACTIVATE THE EXCESS FLOW VALVE, BREAKING FITTINGS OR RUPTURING HOSES.

-8. Slowly copen the Vapour-valve on the pumps unit and allow the pressure to equilize in the tanks.
+- 8. Slowly open the Vapour-valve on the nurse unit and allow the pressure to equilize in the tanks.

-- 8. Slowly open the Vapour-valve on the nurse unit and allow the pressure to equilize in the tanks. - Open the Liquid valve on the delivery tank.
-Fully open the Liquid valve on the pump or storage tank. - 11.
-Once all valves are in the fully open position, the valve on the Liquid-Level gauge can be opened on the delivery unit. - WARNING: WATCH FOR LIQUID ANHYDROUS AMMONIA BEING DISCHARGED FROM THE LIQUID-LEVEL GAUGE - 12.
-The pump can now be started

-NG: NEVER LEAVE THE FACILITY UNATTENDED DURING TRANSFER.
+- Open the Liquid valve on the delivery tank.
+Fully open the Liquid valve on the pump or storage tank.
+Once all valves are in the fully open position, the valve on the Liquid-Level gauge can be opened on the delivery unit.
+ARNING: WATCH FOR LIQUID ANHYDROUS AMMONIA BEING DISCHARGED FROM THE LIQUID-LEVEL GAUGE - 12.
+The pump can now be started - NG: NEVER LEAVE THE FACILITY UNATTENDED DURING TRANSFER.